 - Stomach ache

-Eosinophilic esophagitis cannot be cured but certain steps can help manage the symptoms.
-Options include:
+Eosinophilic esophagitis cannot be cured.
+Treatment can help manage the symptoms.
+Steps may include:

-Eating certain foods or swallowing and inhaling allergens like mold, pollen, or dust can worsen swelling.
-Skin prick testing, patch tests, and blood tests may help identify specific food and environmental allergies.
-An elimination diet may also help determine if foods are causing the swelling.
-This type of diet works best if supervised by a dietitian or physician.
+Some foods or allergens like mold, pollen, or dust can make swelling worse.
+Allergy tests can help to find what is causing problems.
+An elimination diet may help to find what foods are making swelling worse.
+This type of diet works best if done with a dietitian or doctor.

-Steroid medications may help control swelling in the esophagus.
+- Steroid medications may help control swelling in the esophagus.
+It may be taken as pills or inhaled mist.

-- Proton pump inhibitors to control acid production if gastroesophageal reflux disease is also present, which decreases inflammation and eosinophils
+- Proton pump inhibitors to treat gastroesophageal reflux disease (GERD) if present.

 American College of Allergy, Asthma & Immunology http://www.acaai.org